 You have one of the best green spaces in the city called the Corktown Common.
 Believe or not, Waterfront Toronto can do something well besides not make decisions.
 I am amazed at how well the park was designed.
 It is overflowing with local plants and wildlife with extended boardwalks throughout.
 The large marsh also has a practical function as part of the stormwater management system.
 But it’s also a place to play – playgrounds, splashpads, an athletic field and open lawn for informal gatherings.

 Best of all, the design behind this neighbourhood was not a hodge podge of different developers squeezing every last spec of green space out of a neighbourhood.
 Keep in mind, however, that there is much more development to come, but most of it seems very compelling to me.
 There are big changes under way to add more green space and re-work the mouth of the Don River.
 There are plans to add a transit hub that will be second only to Union Station in busyness at the old Unilever Factory site.
-And there are many more condos to come, many with a much more thoughtful design than other neighbourhoods.
-Yes, it will be very busy and difficult to park, but it could be spectacular.

 You are investing in a vision, but this one has been well planned.